 Now this does not mean that there are no problems with value and morality for those who believe in an ultimate basis for same.
 To the contrary.
 Much evil has been done in the name of God or some other ultimate basis.
 But these problems are not ontological.
 They are epistemological(knowing), personal, and social.
 The challenge for theists and believing non-theists is to some how discern what the ultimate values are and then attempt to instantiate them.
 Resources for this include wisdom literature, religious experience, philosophy, dialog among adherents, analysis of consequences, etc.

 Typically, I think it is safe to say, almost all atheists accept some version of what could be called scientific materialism or physicalism.
 Now materialism attributes all causes to either necessity or chance (quantum indeterminacy).
 This, I think, presents a strange situation for the atheist.
 If all events are caused by necessity or chance, then where is there any opening for libertarian free will?
 For the atheist, they just do what they do and couldn’t have done any differently.
 Their thoughts and actions are determined by prior events and the dynamics of chance and necessity.
-As the key term in the free will debate says “they couldn’t have done otherwise”.
+As the key phrase in the free will debate says “they couldn’t have done otherwise”.
 Sounds pretty grim to me.
 Now, materialistic philosophers have played semantic games to try to mitigate this problem but if examined thoroughly, there is no relief for the problem of “could have done otherwise”.

 And then there are moral positions.
 No matter how passionate an atheist is about some moral position, they really couldn’t have taken another.
 They just do what they do.
 Their passions are also just the product of necessity and chance.
 So, if they were honest, they would also realize that those who oppose their moral positions couldn’t have done otherwise either.